-- E. Education Records - 1.
-What constitutes "education records."
-Education records means those records which: (1) are directly related to a student; and (2) are maintained by the school district or by a party acting for the school district. - 2.
-What does not constitute an education record.
-The term, "education records," does not include: - a.
-Records of instructional personnel which: - (1) are in the sole possession of the maker of the record; and - (2) are not accessible or revealed to any other individual except a substitute teacher; and - (3) are destroyed at the end of the school year. - b.
+E. Education Records

+- 1. What constitutes "education records."
+Education records means those records that are: (1) directly related to a student; and (2) maintained by the school district or by a party acting for the school district. - 2.
+What does not constitute education records.
+The term "education records" does not include: - a.
+Records of instructional personnel that are: - (1) kept in the sole possession of the maker of the record; - (2) used only as a personal memory aid; - (3) not accessible or revealed to any other individual except a temporary substitute teacher; and - (4) destroyed at the end of the school year. - b.
 Records of a law enforcement unit of the school district, provided education records maintained by the school district are not disclosed to the unit, and the law enforcement records are: - (1) maintained separately from education records; - (2) maintained solely for law enforcement purposes; and - (3) disclosed only to law enforcement officials of the same jurisdiction. - c.
 Records relating to an individual, including a student, who is employed by the school district which: - (1) are made and maintained in the normal course of business; - (2) relate exclusively to the individual in that individual's capacity as an employee; and - (3) are not available for use for any other purpose.

-However, these provisions shall not apply to records relating to an individual in attendance at the school district who is employed as a result of his or her status as a student.
+However, records relating to an individual in attendance at the school district who is employed as a result of his or her status as a student are education records.

 - d.
-Records relating to an eligible student, or a student attending an institution of post-secondary education, which are: - made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional or paraprofessional capacity or assisting in that capacity; - (2) made, maintained, or used only in connection with the provision of treatment to the student; and - (3) disclosed only to individuals providing the treatment; provided that the records can be personally reviewed by a physician or other appropriate professional of the student's choice.
-For the purpose of this definition, "treatment" does not include remedial educational activities or activities that are a part of the program of instruction within the school district. - e.
-Records that only contain information about an individual after he or she is no longer a student at the school district and that are not directly related to the individual's attendance as a student.
+Records relating to an eligible student, or a student attending an institution of post-secondary education, that are: - (1) made or maintained by a physician, psychiatrist, psychologist, or other recognized professional or paraprofessional acting in his or her professional or paraprofessional capacity or assisting in that capacity; - (2) made, maintained, or used only in connection with the provision of treatment to the student; and - (3) disclosed only to individuals providing the treatment; provided that the records can be personally reviewed by a physician or other appropriate professional of the student's choice.
+For the purpose of this definition, "treatment" does not include remedial educational activities or activities that are a part of the program of instruction within the school district.

+- e.
+Records created or received by the school district after an individual is no longer a student at the school district and that are not directly related to the individual's attendance as a student. - f.
+Grades on peer-related papers before the papers are collected and recorded by a teacher.